-- Students will demonstrate skill in baking and pastry methods and techniques, product knowledge, and food handling and organization. - Students will practice sanitation and safety skills and will demonstrate the ability to use tools and equipment effectively. - Students will also demonstrate critical thinking skills and strong foundations for lifelong learning.
+- Students will demonstrate skill in baking and pastry methods and techniques, product knowledge, and food handling and organization. - Students will practice sanitation and safety skills and will demonstrate the ability to use tools and equipment effectively. - Students will apply basic management principles, and practice service techniques and use of service equipment. - Students will also demonstrate critical thinking skills and strong foundations for lifelong learning.

-While enrolled in this bachelor's degree program, students will attend class over a 15-week semester.
+Instructional Programs and Schedule While enrolled in this bachelor's degree program, students will attend class over a 15-week semester.
 The college's academic schedule ensures that students will progress from intermediate to advanced subject matter in proper sequence.